faerlin-developer/n-body/README.md

 <div align="center">
     <img src="img/screenshot.png" width="700">
     <br/>
     <figcaption>Figure 1.
 Simulation of 1000 particles.
-The red bounding boxes in the right window represent the decomposition of space into sub-quadrants by the quadtree data structure.</figcaption>
+The red bounding boxes in the right screenshot represent the decomposition of space into sub-quadrants by the quadtree data structure.</figcaption>
 </div>
 <br/>